krakn-dev/all_my_homies_use_this_config/README.md

-# all my homies hate microsoft products
+# i dont like vscode👍